 by Ken La Salle

 Author and playwright, Ken La Salle has brought his shows to stages from Los Angeles to New York to San Francisco.
 His passion is intense humor, meaningful drama, and finding answers to the questions that define our lives.
 You can find his books on Amazon and Smashwords and all major etailers.
 His philosophical memoir, Climbing Maya, was recently published by Solstice Publishing as an ebook and in paperback.
-His audiobook, The Worth of Dreams The Value of Dreamers, is available on iTunes, Audible, and all major etailers.
-You can learn more about Ken from his Amazon author page and his website.
+You can follow Ken’s writing career on his website at www.kenlasalle.com and see his books on his Amazon.com Author’s Page.